LinardFernandes/E-Pharmacy-Website/README.md

-# ePharmacy Web Application
+# ePharmacy Web website

-This project is a simple ePharmacy web application developed using PHP, MySQL, JavaScript, Bootstrap, HTML, and CSS.
+This project is a simple ePharmacy website developed using PHP, MySQL, JavaScript, Bootstrap, HTML, and CSS.
 It allows users to browse products (medicines), register an account, log in, change their password, and manage their shopping cart.
-The application dynamically fetches product information from the database and allows users to add products to their shopping cart.
+The website dynamically fetches product information from the database and allows users to add products to their shopping cart.

-The frontend of the application is built with HTML, CSS, and Bootstrap for responsive design, while JavaScript is used for client-side interactions such as form validation and handling dynamic cart updates.
+The frontend of the website is built with HTML, CSS, and Bootstrap for responsive design, while JavaScript is used for client-side interactions such as form validation and handling dynamic cart updates.

 ## Table of Contents